Taitava/obsidian-shellcommands-documentation/Index.md

 - [[Example shell commands]]: Sources of ideas for what you can achieve with this plugin.
 Modify and make them fit your particular needs.
 - [[Output channels]]: Where to put possible text outputted by your commands: in a notification balloon, status bar, in the currently open file, in the clipboard, or just ignore.
 - [[Working directory]]: Defining in which folder your shell commands will operate.
+- [[Monitoring execution]]: Turn on notifications that show all long-running shell commands.

 ### Variables
 - [[Variables - general principles]]: How to pass vault related information to your commands.